Parra for Cuva: Life and early career

 He first called himself "Natur-Klang" before he decided to choose the stage name "Parra for Cuva".
-His stage name originates in various Spanish words and means between the world / for / Cuva.
+His stage name originates in words he found in Spanish and Portuguese dictionaries, "parra" and "cuva."
+In an interview, Demuth claimed that a Spaniard told him at the time he chose it that it could be a girl's name meaning between the world / for / Cuva; he said that listeners are free to take whatever meaning they like.

-2013–2014 career
+2013–2014

 Nicolas Demuth and Anna Naklab grew up in the same town as neighbors and have been friends ever since their youth.
 Under the stage name Nianband they published different songs and had some local performances.
 Demuth took over the piano part whereas Naklab played the guitar and sang.
 The Nianband's musical focus was based on calm and rather relaxed compositions.

 In early 2013, Demuth and Naklab published "Fading Nights" on the French label Delicieuse Musique Records, followed by a joint production of "Something Near" on the label Well Done Music! from Berlin.

 In September 2013, the cover (remix) single "Wicked Games" was released by Demuth and featured Naklab.
-The song is a cover version of Chris Isaak's "Wicked Games" and was published on the label Spinnin' Records.
+The song is a cover version of Chris Isaak's "Wicked Game" and was published on the label Spinnin' Records.
 "Wicked Games" was released on Beatport, a U.S. based electronica website.
 A mainstream release in France in October 2013 was followed by a German release in February 2014.
 The song charted at number 6 in the United Kingdom.
 The song also charted in France, Belgium, Netherlands and other European nations.
 This popularity led to Demuth's international breakthrough.

 In November 2013, the instrumental single "Luhya" was released on the label Delicieuse Musique Records.
 November 2013 also brought the Aérotique and Parra for Cuva release of the EP (short track album) titled Unique, with four tracks, on the label Sinnmusik.
 In February 2014, Demuth along with artist Egokind and Jona Mayr released an EP titled First Chapter, on the label Lenient Tales.
 Soon after, Demuth, Ascii Code and Viken Arman released the EP titled Veiled in Blue, on the label Traum/TRAUMV179.

-2015: debut album: Majouré
+2015: Majouré

 In January 2015, Nicolas Demuths debut album Majouré (French for "superior force") was released on the label Lenient Tales Recordings.
 It contained twelve songs, with iTunes offering a bonus song.
 The song "Devi" featured hip hop artist Nieve; the title track "Majouré" featured Casey K; and the song "Champa" features Monsoonsiren.
 All songs feature distinct foundations of electronic music mixed with a variety of musical influences of other genres.